TileDB-Inc/TileDB/doc/source/tutorials/fragments-consolidation.rst

 where there are numerous fragments produced, you should use the consolidation feature that enables you to merge multiple fragments in a single one.
 The *consolidation performance* naturally depends on the number and size of fragments being consolidated.
-We provide a more detailed discussion on fragments and performance in a later tutorial.
+There are many ways to improve consolidation (and overall ingestion/update) performance.
+See :ref:`advanced-consolidation` for more details on tuning the consolidation process.